A Wooden Puppet

 "Now, who have not drawn yet?" said an astrologer.

-"I made the lottery, so it's the usage that I draw last," said the first mate, shaking the vase to mix the sticks, as he had done each time a person picked his stick.
+"I made the lottery, so I draw last according to the usage," said the first mate, shaking the vase to mix the sticks, as he had done each time a person picked his stick.

 "I don't see Captain.
 Where has he gone?" said a gambler.